Wascana Centre: Additional construction

 In addition to the deepening of the lake, construction crews created additional features.

 A new island was created from the Broad Street Bridge abutment.
 The island includes a bridge for pedestrian access, as well as a pedestrian path and a waterfall and provides a great location for spectator viewing of canoe/kayak and rowing races hosted on Wascana Lake.
 In 2014, Wascana Racing Canoe Club, the Regina Rowing Club and Wascana Centre Authority, with significant financial support from Tourism Regina, completed the construction of a Finish Line Tower on Pine Island.
 This makes Wascana Lake a world-class venue for competitive canoe/kayak and rowing competitions.

 Crews installed a dozen aeration filters throughout the lake to produce oxygen to the water in order to improve its life-supporting quality.
-A circular fountain was erected in the center of the lake opposite the legislative building.
+A circular fountain was erected in the centre of the lake opposite the legislative building.

 The creation of a new pathway adjacent to the Albert Street Bridge now connects the paths on the north and south shores, providing a complete walkway around the lake.
 In addition, the south pedestrian path now passes under the Broad Street Bridge connecting the east and west recreation areas.